singularityhub/jupyter/README.md

 ## Getting Started

 If you haven't installed singularity, do that with [these instructions](http://singularity.lbl.gov/install-linux).
-Then Download the repo if you haven't already:
+Then download the repo if you haven't already:

 ```bash
 git clone https://www.github.com/singularityhub/jupyter